hasancatalgol/ds-particle-swarm-optimization/README.md

 - **Red arrow – New velocity:**
   The final velocity is the **vector sum** of inertia, cognitive pull, and social pull.
-  This is the actual direction and speed the particle will move in the next step.
+  This determines the actual direction and speed the particle will move in the next step.

 ## 📊 About This Project